The Muslim view of the Bible is not the same as Jesus’

-Muslims do not believe in the same Bible Jesus believed and lived by
+Muslims do not believe in the same Bible Jesus believed

 Muslims do not read the same Scriptures Jesus read.
 Jesus read the Old Testament (Hebrew Scriptures).
 Jesus studied the Old Testament.
 Jesus taught from the Old Testament.
 Jesus encouraged others who disagreed with Him to go and restudy the meaning of the Old Testament.
 Most Muslims do not do any of these things and yet they say the believe Jesus was a great prophet.
 Jesus taught the Old Testament is the Word of God and cannot be broken (John 10:35).
 Muslims do not believe the Old Testament is the Word of God and they believe it has been corrupted.
 Is it therefore accurate for Muslims to say they believe Jesus was a great prophet?
 No, because Muslims don’t believe what Jesus historically believed and taught.
 The Jesus Muslims believe in is the Jesus of the Quran and not the Jesus of history.